Before you come to Ireland, you're going to need to get yourself acquainted with some of the typical Irish phrases that might confuse you.

 The messages are what some Irish people call the groceries.

-The phrase is beginning to die out, but as we pointed out, it's our new year's resolution to bring it back into fashion!
+The phrase is beginning to die out, but that doesn't mean we can't bring it back!

-'That's a fret' is an expression of disbelief.
-Usually said in a calm way though.
-So when something's surprising, but at the same time not beyond the realms of possibility.
+"That's a fret" is an expression of disbelief.
+Usually said in a calm way, though.
+Use it when something's surprising but at the same time not beyond the realms of possibility.

-In use: '35 phrases I need to learn before coming to Ireland?
-That's a fret!'
+In use: "Thirty-five phrases I need to learn before coming to Ireland?
+That's a fret!"